Diggs Revol Dog Crate (Small/Medium)

 Why Dog Crates Matter for Your Pug

-Crate training a Pug works with their charming disposition, and their calmer nature means they typically take to crate training naturally.
-The crate needs to be large enough for a full-grown Pug (14-18 lbs) to stand, turn around, and lie down comfortably.
-Even at their size, quality construction matters to keep them safe and secure.
+Crate training a Pug works with their charming nature, and their calmer disposition means they usually take to crate training naturally.
+The crate needs to fit a full-grown Pug (14-18 lbs) -- enough room to stand, turn, and stretch out.
+Even at their size, build quality matters for safety and longevity.

 Small-Breed Sizing for Pug (14-18 lbs)